zense/IIITB-StudentKit/docs/induction.md

 <td><p><strong>Will be announced</strong></p></td>
 <td><p>IIITB Literary Society (8Bit Magazine) Meeting</p></td>
 <td><p><strong>Time will be declared later</strong></p></td>
 <td><p> A meeting with the IIITB Literary Society which is responsible for the conception and running of our magazine.
-This is the club that makes sure that your creativity has an outlet and an audience.</p><p>So grab the opportunity to let out your inner Tolstoy, Dickens,Wordsworth or even Chetan Bhagat!(Completely Your choice!) </td>
+This is the club that makes sure that your creativity has an outlet and an audience.</p><p>So grab the opportunity to let out your inner Tolstoy, Dickens,Wordsworth or even Chetan Bhagat!(Completely your choice!) </td>
 </tr>
 <tr class="odd">
 <td><p><strong>Will be informed</strong></p></td>